XemmeXServices/pico_SyntaxHighlighter/README.md

 ## TODO

-- add template filtering ?
+- add template filtering ? ==> done, extended to exclusion by title, category, or other single meta tags
 - comment the code